Quick Start AAC Slurm Cluster User Guide

 Where

-How to create additional SSH sessions to the Allocated Compute Node (previously using salloc
+How to create additional SSH sessions to the allocated compute node (previously using salloc)

 ssh –J –A <USERID>@aacXX.amd.com <USERID>@<COMPUTENODE_HOSTNAME>

-How to Set up ROCm Environment on the Compute Node
+How to set up ROCm environment on the compute node

-to the compute node, load the ROCm environment using:
+After ssh to the compute node, load the ROCm environment using:

 module load rocm-<ROCm Version> (example- "rocm-6.4.2")